Shivangx01b/course-creation/README.md

      ```
   - Once the task is finished the output will be saved to .txt file with name <your course topic>.txt

+## Ways to improve the ai agent

+- Add self refection at each layer of title generation, just like what we have for summary
+- Once title are generated parallize the llm calls for each titles to save time